antoncoding/squeeth-vol-oracle/README.md

 ### Using the contract

 The contract is still in development phase and not yet deployed.
-But you can already stimulate the real-world result of getting vol with foundry script:
+But you can already stimulate the gas cost and result of the current mainnet state with foundry script:

 ```shell
 forge script scripts/Deploy.sol --private-key <private key> --fork-url <mainnet rpc>